 426 Kennedy Hall

 Professor Ziebarth is an economist whose research focuses on insurance markets and health risks.
-As an example, Dr. Ziebarth studies the interaction of insurance systems with labor markets and population health.
+Dr. Ziebarth studies the interaction of (social) insurance systems with labor markets and population health.
 Another focus of his work is the driving forces and implications of risky health behavior such as smoking, drinking, or overeating.
 Dr. Ziebarth has won several awards for his research.

 At Cornell, he teaches a comparative health care system course for undergraduate students (PAM 3870), a Sloan MHA introductory course to the U.S. health care system (PAM 5570), and the second sequence of health economics for PhD students (PAM 6420).

 Pichler, S. and N. R. Ziebarth (2017): "The Pros and Cons of Sick Pay Schemes: Testing for Contagious Presenteeism and Noncontagious Absenteeism Behavior," Journal of Public Economics, 156: 14-33.
 [Reprint] Health Economics Science Award 2018

 Susser, P. and N. R. Ziebarth (2016): "Profiling the United States Sick Leave Landscape: Presenteeism among Females," Health Services Research, 51(6): 2305-2317.

 “Why the U.S. Urgently Needs Paid Sick Leave,” by Judy Stone, Forbes, March 10, 2020